Larkhall: Sport

 Because of the Protestant majority, residents mainly support Rangers F.C., to the point where it was noted in 2008 that the colour green—which is associated with that team's rivals Celtic F.C.—is avoided by retailers.
 However, community leaders attributed any trouble to a small number of vandals.

 A local authority study in 2017 found that sectarianism was not a major issue in the town.

 The town has two Junior Football teams: Larkhall Thistle F.C. and Royal Albert F.C. although Royal Albert now play in Stonehouse, a neighbouring village while Larkhall Thistle play at Gasworks Park on Raploch Street.
 Royal Albert were once a full member of the Scottish Football League but now ply their trade, as do Larkhall Thistle, in the Third Division (fourth tier) of the West of Scotland Football League.
 Also present in the town is Larkhall United Junior Football Club.

 The town also has its own 9 hole municipal Golf Course which was founded in 1909.

-It also has a running club, Larkhall YMCA Harriers, whose vests are red with two white hoops.
+Athletics

-The Harriers consist of Master ladies and men, Senior Ladies and men, Under 17s, Under 15s, Under 13s, Under 11s and Under 9s.
+Larkhall also has a Running & Athletics club, Larkhall YMCA Harriers.
+Established in 1930 they are one of Scotland's longest established Running & Athletics Club.
+Based in Larkhall, South Lanarkshire, over the years their members have performed with distinction at District, Inter-Districts, Scottish, British and International level, including the Olympic Games.
+The most famous and successful member being David Gracie who represented Team GB at the Helsinki Olympic Games in the 400 Hurdles.
+The Harriers train from their base, the Larkhall YMCA Hall on Caledonian St, Larkhall and other surrounding sports facilities.
+Their members are drawn from Larkhall and the surrounding towns and villiages of Stonehouse, Ashgill, Netherburn, Blackwood, Kirkmuirhill, Lesmahagow, Strathaven, Ferniegair, Glassford, Lanark and beyond.
+The club colours are Red and White and they compete in Red vests with two White horizontal hoops.
+Larkhall YMCA Harriers cater for athletes from Age 5 with no upper age limit and compete in Road Racing, Track & Field and Cross Country.

 Notable people

-Larkhall is home to snooker player and 2006 World Snooker Championship winner Graeme Dott.
+Larkhall is home to snooker player and 2006 World Snooker Championship winner Graeme Dott and 2001 and 2025 Scottish Snooker Champion Gary Thomson and his wife professional snooker referee Agnieszka Thomson.
 Previous residents include footballers Paul McStay; Jim McLean and his brother Tommy McLean come from a village called Ashgill next to Larkhall.
 Other high-profile former residents include actress Una McLean.